occamshub-dev/occams-otel-collector/README.md

 **Compile**

-In order to build the OTEL Collector executable, just run this command:
+In order to build the OTel Collector executable, just run this command:

 ```bash
 make build